An ELA Is a Goal, Not a Pathway

 Reputational damage from unmet expectations

 Interest without infrastructure creates risk—not scale.
-A surge of demand may feel like success, but without readiness, it erodes trust, burns internal teams, and delays long-term momentum.
+A sudden surge in demand may feel like success, but without proper readiness, it erodes trust.
+It can burn internal teams and delay long-term momentum.

-The right questions aren’t “How do we sell an ELA?”
+Instead of asking, “How do we sell an ELA?” the focus should shift to:

-How do we design product packaging that can consolidate later?
+How can we design product packaging that can consolidate effectively later?

-How do we enable adoption across missions without straining delivery?
+How can we enable adoption across missions without straining delivery operations?

 Comments